-The SBLM has a population of 111 173 people living within its borders (WCSoCR, 2018) and this comprises 0.02% of the total population of the Western Cape (StatsSA, 2016).
-This means that the SBLM in not a highly populated municipality with small to medium sized settlements scattered throughout the region.
-Table 2 below provides an indication of the population density and number of coastal towns located within the SBLM.
+The WCDM has a population of 436 403 people living within its borders (WCSoCR, 2018) and this comprises 9% of the total population of the Western Cape (StatsSA, 2016).
+This means that the WCDM as a whole is not a highly populated municipality, and has small to medium sized settlements scattered throughout the region.
+Along the WCDM coastline, there are 16 towns, with the majority of these towns located within the Saldanha Bay LM.
+Table 2 below provides an indication of the population density and number of coastal towns located within each coastal LM.